cymapgt/UserCredential/README.md

     require "cymapgt/usercredential": "1.*"

 ## Usage
-The DB package is built for building database connection settings for various database types supported by Doctrine DBAL

 ### Overview
 This package is intended for PHP applications which use Password for authentication and are required to maintain a User Credential policy of sorts.
 We will also plug in Multi Factor authentication